Understanding the impact of the pause in services at St Mary's Birth Centre

 What happens next?

 The insights gathered will help us understand the impact and shape how we move forward.
-Working with partners and the Maternity and Neonatal Voices Partnership (MNVP), the ICB will be contacting people directly to attend the focus groups over the coming weeks.

 Have your say

-We want to hear from:
+We wanted to hear from:

-- Those who were planning or considering giving birth at St Mary’s Birth Centre between July 2025 and September 2026 but were (or are) unable to do so because of the pause
+• Those who were planning or considering giving birth at St Mary’s Birth Centre between July 2025 and September 2026 but were (or are) unable to do so because of the pause

-- Family members or carers of these individuals
+• Family members or carers of these individuals

-- Staff who worked at St Mary’s Birth Centre prior to the pause in services
+• Staff who worked at St Mary’s Birth Centre prior to the pause in services

-- Staff and students working in the maternity services at LLR
+• Staff and students working in the maternity services at LLR

-The purpose of this engagement is to hear from people who are directly impacted by the pause in service.
+The purpose of this engagement was to hear from people who are directly impacted by the pause in service.
 The Building Better Hospitals public consultation in 2021 provided the wider public with the opportunity to comment on changes to St Mary’s Birth Centre, therefore, we are not currently seeking further views from the wider public.

 Questionnaire